Neelu107145/hashcracker/README.md

 <h4 align="center">Fast hash and password cracking tool.</h4>

 ---
+# Hashcracker

-`hashcracker` is a password cracking tool that crack the hash, using customizable and other tool's default wordlists. basically , this tool does dictionary attack.
-This tool is built in way
+`hashcracker` is a password cracking tool that crack the hash, using various type of wordlists with can be customise. basically, this tool does dictionary attack.
+It supports various type of hash, and also easy to use.

-We have made it to comply with all the used passive source licenses and usage restrictions.
-The passive model guarantees speed and stealthiness that can be leveraged by both penetration testers and bug bounty hunters alike.
+## Features

+* **Supported Hash Algorithms:** It supports various types of hash (e.g., MD5, SHA1, SHA256, SHA384, SHA512 and many more
+* **Cracking Method:** It uses dictionary based attack
+* **Wordlists:** HAshcracker supports number of worldlists.
+Also, use the user data base customise wordlist.

+---